What are the required computer specifications?

 The designs are created using a topology optimization approach.
 In topology optimization, contrary to shape optimization, there is no need for an initial design input.
-This allows for a wider search on the design space, thus increasing the probability of finding a global optimum.
+This allows for a wider search on the design space, thus increasing the probability of finding better performing and more innovative designs.

-How can de resolution of the mesh affect the quality of the simulation results?
+How can the resolution of the mesh affect the quality of the simulation results?

 In CFD analysis, the accuracy of the simulation is closely related to the resolution of the mesh.
 Broadly speaking, smaller mesh elements (higher resolution) can capture smaller physical phenomena, thus increasing the accuracy of the simulation.
-On the other hand higher resolution simulations will require more computational resources (cores, memory, time).
+On the other hand, simulations with a higher resolution will require more computational resources (cores, memory, time).

-In Diabatix Coldstream, once a base resolution is chosen, the mesh will be automatically generated taking into account not only physical phenomena, but also geometric inputs to provide the best quality/cost ratio possible.
+In Diabatix Coldstream, once a base resolution is chosen, the mesh will be automatically generated, taking into account not only physical phenomena, but also geometric inputs to provide the best possible ratio of quality to computational cost.

-How can de resolution of the mesh affect the design.
+How can the resolution of the mesh affect the design?

 It is easy to extend the logic of the previous FAQ to the design creation.
 A better mesh generates better data that is used to generate more accurate designs.

-It should also be noted that the resolution of the mesh will determine the minimum feature size allowable, meaning that the smallest quantity of material that can be added or removed depends on the size of the cells on the design region.
+It should also be noted that the resolution of the mesh will determine the minimum allowable feature size, meaning that the smallest quantity of material that can be added or removed depends on the size of the cells in the design region.